Mohammed Bajaber

-Mohammed Hamudi Bajaber (born 15 March 2003) is a Kenyan football player who turns out for Kenyan Premier League side Nairobi City Stars.
+Mohammed Omar Ali Bajaber (born 15 March 2003) is a Kenyan professional footballer who plays for Tanzanian Premier League club Simba Sports Club and the Kenya national team.

 Career

-Bajaber is a part of Starfield Academy in Parklands.
+Bajaber was a part of Starfield Academy in Parklands.
 In August 2021 it was reported that he attended trials at Danish top tier side FC Midtjylland.

 In February 2022 he joined Nairobi City Stars on a short-term loan deal from Starfield Academy to the end of the season after spending weeks training with the club.

 He earned his Premier League debut on 15 May 2022 in Ruaraka against Tusker, and earned his first start in Thika against AFC Leopards on 6 June 2022.
+He scored his maiden premiership goal against Wazito F.C. on 16 March 2023.
+He scored another six goals for Nairobi City Stars in the 2023-24 FKF Premier League season.

+He scored four times for City Stars in the first leg of the 2024-25 season which earned him a move to Kenya Police FC in February 2025.